nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

   </tr>
 </table>

-A reference to the resource containing the clinical item that has been escalated to create the Problem.
+A reference to the profile containing the clinical item that has been escalated to create the Problem.

 References may be created to `MedicationRequest`, `AllergyIntolerance`, `Immunization`, `Observation - Uncategorised`.